judoscale/judoscale-python/README.md

 ## Development

 This repo includes a `sample-apps` directory containing apps you can run locally.
-These apps use the judoscale-python adapter, but they override `API_BASE_URL` so they're not connected to the real Judoscale API.
-Instead, they post API requests to https://requestcatcher.com so you can observe the API behavior.
+These apps use the `judoscale` adapter, but they override `API_BASE_URL` so they're not connected to the real Judoscale API.
+Instead, they post API requests to https://requestinspector.com so you can observe the API behavior.

 See the `README` in a sample app for details on how to set it up and run locally.

 ### Contributing

-`judoscale-python` uses [Poetry](https://python-poetry.org/) for managing dependencies and packaging the project.
+`judoscale` uses [Poetry](https://python-poetry.org/) for managing dependencies and packaging the project.
 Head over to the [installations instructions](https://python-poetry.org/docs/#installing-with-the-official-installer) and install Poetry, if needed.

 Clone the repo with